Sewanu708/BankChurner-EDA-with-SQL/README.md

 # BankChurner-EDA-with-SQL
+## Problem Statement
 A business manager of a consumer credit card portfolio is facing the problem of customer churn.
 They want to analyze the data to find out the reason behind this and leverage the same to predict customers who are likely to drop off.

 Customer churn or customer attrition is simply the rate at which customers stop doing business with an entity

 ## Goal of this Analysis
-*Based on the introduction, it’s clear that the goal of this data exploration is to find out the reason behind customer churn so as to prevent further attrition.*
+*Based on the Problem Statement, it’s clear that the goal of this data exploration is to find out the reason behind customer churn so as to prevent further attrition.*
 ## Data Preparation and Understanding
 Behind the scene, I have my data loaded as **BankChurner** into a database called ***creditbank***, Checked for nulls and duplicates of which none was found.